-Fault is obviously an important issue in car accident litigation, and it is critical for plaintiffs to build to build a strong case for liability.
+Fault is obviously an important issue in car accident litigation, and it is critical for plaintiffs to build a strong case for liability.
 Without doing so, a plaintiff’s case will not go very far.
 Fault can be proven in a number of ways depending on the circumstances, but the heart of it is demonstrating a failure to exercise reasonable care in the operation of a motor vehicle.

 One of the interesting areas where fault is becoming an important issue is automatic driving technology.
 At this point, driverless technology is still in a heavy development phase and is not yet widespread.
 One of the factors holding back development of the technology is the concern about regulating its use and questions about fault when accidents involving driverless cars occur.
 And such accidents do occur.